melange-re/melange-re.github.io/docs/how-to-guides.md

 #### `melange.ppx` now includes most syntax transformations

 Most of the attributes used to write bindings are now handled by `melange.ppx`.
-If you get errors of the kind `Unused attribute`, then you probably need to add `melange.ppx` to your `library` or ` melange.emit` stanzas.
+If you get errors of the kind `Unused attribute`, or type errors in externals that don't make much sense, then you probably need to add `melange.ppx` to your `library` or ` melange.emit` stanzas.

 ```
 (library